 - Greater customization options: Having an entire server’s worth of resources to yourself means that you can likely add a lot of custom features (like video streaming or MP3s) without impacting your site’s speed.
 And your highly customized site will not only look great but will be memorable to visitors and create a great user experience.

 With a shared server, you have a “one size fits all” mentality when it comes to server configurations.
 But with a dedicated server, you can specifically configure your server to work best with your website.
-This can include configuration for a Content Management System (CMS) platform such as WordPress, Drupal or Magento for eCommerce.
+This can include configuration for a Content Management System (CMS) platform such as WordPress, Drupal, or Magento hosting for eCommerce.

 Additionally, as you rent your own dedicated server and do not buy one, it is easier to upgrade as your website outgrows your current home.
 You don’t have to worry about paying for the server equipment, software, or for upgrades nor will you have to pay for IT to run the server.